Crossing into Nagorno-Karabakh: A Journey into a War-Torn Republic

 Aghdam Buildings

-After driving a loop and spending about 30 minutes in Aghdam, we headed back to Stepanakert and back to Shushi, where we spent our last night in NKR at the same guest house we stayed the night before.
-Our host was surpirsed we were able to enter Aghdam.
+After 30 tense minutes in Aghdam, we made a quiet retreat to Stepanakert and spent our final night in Shushi at the same guesthouse.
+Our host was stunned we had managed to enter Aghdam, given the military presence and risks.

 2020 Update

-In 2020, Azeri troops launched an invasion into NKR.
-A peace agreement between NKR, Armenia and Azerbaijan resulted in Aghdam and the town of Shushi being returned to Azerbaijan.
-The war cost both sides approximately 10,000 lives.
+In 2020, Azerbaijan launched a full-scale invasion into NKR, triggering a brutal conflict.
+A peace agreement between NKR, Armenia, and Azerbaijan resulted in Aghdam and Shushi being returned to Azerbaijan.
+The war claimed approximately 10,000 lives on both sides, reshaping the region and ending Armenian control over much of NKR.